 Science & Technology Award Americas

-From the nominations received, five final candidates were selected.
-They were invited to present their research results in a short lecture during a special DSM - ACS POLY Symposium at the Fall ACS National Meeting in Washington DC.
-A judging committee comprising members from the DSM and ACS POLY community selected the winner at the commencement of the symposium.
+From the total number of nominations now received, four candidates will be selected for the final judging round that will take place on Tuesday, 21 August 2018 at the Fall American Chemical Society (ACS) National Meeting in Boston (MA), US.
+These four candidates will be invited to present their research results in a short lecture during a special DSM - ACS POLY Symposium to be held at this ACS Meeting.
+A judging committee comprising members from the DSM and ACS POLY community will select the winner at the commencement of the symposium.